Selling Data to an Agent with Endogenous Information: Optimal Mechanisms

-In this section, we will obtain more structure results on the optimal mechanism by restricting the type space and the family of valuation functions.
-We assume that the type space is single dimensional, i.e., $\types = [\underline{\type}, \overline{\type}] \subseteq \reals$.
-In addition, we assume that the valuation function is separable and satisfies the following convexity assumption.

-\begin{definition} The separable valuation $\V(\posterior,\type)$ is \emph{convex} in $\posterior$ if there exists a convex function $\val(\posterior)$ such that $\V(\posterior,\type) = \val(\posterior) \cdot \type$ for any posterior $\posterior$ and type $\type$. \end{definition} The definition of separable valuation is introduced in \cref{def:separable}, and the convexity in \cref{def:convex} implies that the agent always has higher valuation for Blackwell more informative experiments.
-The valuation functions illustrated in \cref{exp:match action} and \ref{exp:firm auction} satisfy both the assumptions of separable valuation and convexity.

-Let $\phi(\type) = \type - \frac{1-\dist(\type)}{\density(\type)}$ be the virtual value function of the agent.
-Let $\monopt = \inf_{\type} \{\virtual(\type) \geq 0\}$ be the lowest type with virtual value $0$.
-We introduce the following regularity assumption on the type distribution to simplify the exposition in the paper.
-This assumption is widely adopted in the auction design literature since \citet{myerson1981optimal}. \begin{assumption} The distribution $\dist$ is \emph{regular}, i.e., the corresponding virtual value function $\phi(\type)$ is monotone non-decreasing in $\type$. \end{assumption}
+In this section, we characterize the optimal mechanisms for the setting with linear valuation functions under a mild regularity assumption on the agent's type distribution.
+This regularity assumption has been widely adopted in the auction design literature since \citet*{myerson1981optimal}.
+Let $\phi(\type) = \type - \frac{1-\dist(\type)}{\density(\type)}$ be the virtual value function of the agent. \begin{assumption} The distribution $\dist$ is \emph{regular}, i.e., the corresponding virtual value function $\phi(\type)$ is monotone nondecreasing in $\type$. \end{assumption}